asuh/frontend-setup/readme.md

 ## Projects Directory

 Create a project directory somewhere on your machine.
+I like to use `~/Sites/project-name`.
+I prefer my Sites folder to exist along side the rest of my user profile folders.

+    $ mkdir -p ~/Sites

-I like to use ~/Sites and I'll split that into work/personal/temp.
+(optional) I also split them into work/personal/temp.
 If you fire up terminal **(Command + Spacebar -> Type: Terminal -> Enter)** you will be able to run this command to automatically create those directories for you:

 	$ mkdir -p ~/Sites/{personal,tmp,work}

+Other documents I may have, or things not yet under version control, I like to put in `~/Dropbox` (if you have Dropbox installed), or `~/Documents`.

 ## Xcode Command Line Tools